Exit opportunities are the opportunities for other career paths when a person leaves his or her current employer in consultancy.

 1. Why Do Consultants Exit?

-There are usually three motivations for consultants to leave their jobs: compensation & benefits, work-life balance (working hours, business traveling), and personal preference.
+There are usually three motivations for consultants to leave their jobs: compensation & benefits (MBB or Big Four consultants are usually offered higher-paying jobs after 2-3 years of consulting experience), work-life balance (working hours, business traveling), and personal preference.

 - With their comprehensive skills and knowledge, consultants can end up in top executive roles in different industries that offer higher compensation & benefit.
 Although the earnings depend on the locations and career choices, ex-consultants can typically earn 20-40 percent more than their current salary.